best in class

 Price

 While most of the bed frames on this list hover around the $1,000 price range, you can find many options that offer the same sought-after style for a lot less.
 Basic platform beds will be your most affordable bet, but you can definitely get something with a bit more character and still stay within your budget.
+We’re sorting beds into the following categories: $500 or less ($), $500 to $1,000 ($$), and $1,000 and over ($$$).

-Best overall bed frame
+Best bed frame overall

-Style: Headboard, Mid-century modern, Two colors | Material: Wood | Price: $$
+Style: Headboard, two colors | Material: Solid and veneered wood | Price: $$

-This all-wood platform frame from Article — available in walnut in addition to the white oak (shown above) — is our pick for the best overall bed frame for its mid-century modern–inspired design that still manages to look timeless.
-It is made with solid and veneered American white oak and has a tall headboard that makes it feel a bit more distinguished than the more streamlined wood styles on this list.
-Another thoughtful design detail comes in the form of the bed’s tapered legs.
-(You can also choose from a fabric or spindle headboard as well.)
-It’s recommended by interior designer Liza Curtiss, a partner at design studio Le Whit, who tells us that its “clean lines and warm color complement almost any style.”
 Strategist writer Emma Wartzman, who owns this bed in walnut, agrees.
 “I knew I wanted wood, something mid-century-modernish while being super-simple,” she says.
 “To me, this one just looks so timeless.
-I know I’ll be able to take it to other apartments or reset it with new bedding whenever the desire strikes and it will still work.
-But it’s also got just a bit of intrigue with the panel detail.”
-Beyond the look of this bed, Wartzman says the delivery was smooth and she was able to put the whole thing together herself in an hour because she was too excited to wait for her boyfriend to come home.
+I know I’ll be able to take it to other apartments or reset it with new bedding whenever the desire strikes.”
+Beyond aesthetics, Wartzman says the delivery was smooth and that she was able to put the whole thing together herself in an hour because she was too excited to wait for her boyfriend to come home.
 Plus, she says, “It feels incredibly sturdy, the wood looks high quality (something I was definitely nervous about with other models), and the sides are low enough to make bed-making easy.”
+I recently paid a visit to Wartzman to check out the bed myself, and the first thing I noticed was just how nice it looked.
+The dark walnut finish made it feel like a sophisticated piece of furniture, while the Shaker-inspired detailing kept it from overpowering the bedroom.
+Both the wood itself and the construction felt robust, too, and, according to Wartzman, has stayed that way after two years.

-Best (less expensive) overall bed frame
+Best (less expensive) bed frame overall

-Style: Headboard, Modern, Three colors | Material: Wood | Price: $
+Style: Headboard, three colors | Material: Solid pine | Price: $

-Best wood bed frame
+Best unfinished wood bed frame

-Style: Modern | Material: Wood | Price: $
+Style: Platform, unfinished | Material: Tulip poplar wood | Price: $

-Best (less-expensive) wood bed frame
+Best platform wood bed frame

-Style: Modern | Material: Wood | Price: $
+Style: Platform, five colors | Material: Solid wood | Price: $

 Best customizable wood bed frame

-Style: Modern, Customizable | Material: Wood | Price: $$$
+Style: Customizable, three colors | Material: Wood veneer, plywood, steel supports | Price: $$$

 Best easy-to-assemble wood bed frame

-Style: Headboard, Modern | Material: Wood | Price: $$$
+Style: Optional headboard, four colors | Material: Wood | Price: $$$

 If you want another easy-to-assemble, no-tools-required option, consider Thuma’s platform bed, which former Strategist writer Leah Muncy recommended after testing one.
 As someone who “despises assembling furniture so much” that she considered calling off an apartment move to avoid having to build a bed, Muncy was surprised to find that it took all of 20 minutes to put together the wood frame, whose construction is inspired by Japanese joinery.
 “The pieces fit together intuitively and seamlessly — there were no gaps or ill-fitting screws,” she wrote.
 “It stood upright without needing to be propped up, and the pieces held together once in place.”
 After sleeping on it for a few months, Muncy reports that it “hasn’t squeaked or tumbled like a Jenga tower.”
 The bed comes with an upholstered headboard (with a removable, washable cover) that simply slips into the leftover space between the frame, mattress, and wall.